ZuluCharlie/zulu-wheel/README.md

 ## [Download](https://github.com/ZuluCharlie/zulu-wheel/releases/latest)

 [Click here](https://github.com/ZuluCharlie/zulu-wheel/releases/latest) to find the latest version, then click the 'zulu-wheel-setup-beta.exe' link to download the executable.
-Then, you only need to run the executable from your download floder, and you're on your way!
+Then, you only need to run the executable from your download folder, and you're on your way!

 ## Current Features